-Under no circumstances can aid be granted to a graduate student after six semesters and/or summer sessions.
+Under no circumstances can aid be granted to a full time graduate student after six semesters and/or summer sessions; in addition, no more than eight semester's aid for summer sessions for a part time graduate student.

 WITHDRAWALS

 Students are allowed to withdraw from a course(s) during the drop/add period.
 If the student withdraws from a course(s) after the official drop/add period, the course credits will be used to calculate the student's overall GPA at the end of that semester.